sampsyo/home/_drafts/bril.md

 [camping]: https://camping.github.io/camping.io/

----
+## Bril is JSON

-TK next level of principles:
+TK next level of principles, all interrelated

+* students can use any programming language they want
-* JSON is the canonical form. no library required
+* no library/framework required
-    * text format is available if you want
 * tools are unix commands. so composition works with files & pipes

-* not SSA, but with an SSA variant
+so, JSON is the canonical form. no library required. text format is available if you want, but it is only for human foibles

+show the actual syntax off

+## downsides/future work?

+* not SSA, but with an SSA variant. this is important so (1) students can feel the pain of working with non-SSA programs, and (2) so that they an implement the to-SSA/from-SSA passes as an assignment, and (3) makes it easy to emit from frontends that have mutation *without needing memory in the IL*
     * there is an SSA form, but... it is not great (we should do something about that). this goal turns out to have been the hardest to meet
+    * maybe switch to BB arguments, for a more radical departure in the SSA form?
+I think a lot of the complexity/bugs come from trying to treat SSA as just a small tweak on the non-SSA base language